THE MEMORY MAP - A Topology of Remembrance

 Material: Paper, text, pins, on wooden plates

 Location: The Memory Map by Nikolaus Gansterer was donated as a permanent installation to the Jewish Museum, Vienna, where it also can be visited.
+The art work was developed in the framework of the Vienna Memorial Project, initiated by Karen Frostig.

-Memory Map assistant: Anna Scher
+Assistance: Anna Scher

 Photographer: Birgit Graschopf